gsalaman/pi_pan_tilt_stepper/README.md

 # pi_pan_tilt_stepper
 This repo uses the pi's stepper bonnet to control two stepper motors, via MQTT.

+Interface is not fully implemented yet...and it looks like Adafruit's motor-board is touchy wrt motor currents and supply voltages.
+This seems to work fine when dealing with a 5v supply and single steps, but that only gives you 1.8 degree resolution.
+I'm good with the MQTT commands...further rev of this (new branch?) will do 2 "big easy" drivers from sparkfun instead of the Adafruit board.

 ## Requirements
 Want to do the following over MQTT:
 * Step pan cw or ccw a certain number of steps